M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 To get started:

 * Enable API access for the Namecheap account (this is disabled by default).
-To do so, create an API key and whitelist your Cloudron's IP in the [Namecheap dashboard](https://ap.www.namecheap.com/settings/tools/apiaccess/).
+To do so, create an API key (Profile -> Tools) and whitelist your Cloudron's IP in the [Namecheap dashboard](https://ap.www.namecheap.com/settings/tools/apiaccess/).

 !!! warning "Access error"